Neria-Gilad/NoteHack/readme.md

 1. Finding the target process&#39; PID by taking a snapshot of the current running processes and finding the one who&#39;s name fits the name of the program we want.
 2. Allocating memory in the target process that will contain the path of the DLL to be injected
-3. Finding the address of the _LoadLibrary_ function (which definitely exists in the process – it is in kernel32.dll).
+3. Finding the address of the _LoadLibrary_ function (which definitely exists in the process â€“ it is in kernel32.dll).
 This function can allocate memory for, and load DLLs into the program.
 4. Creating a new thread in the target process that starts at the _LoadLibrary_ function&#39;s address, and has the allocated DLL path address as an argument.
 This will initiate the loading of the DLL.
 5. The main function in the DLL will be invoked by the operating system, and from there we can force the target process to do anything we want.